 You can find it between Hay St Mall & St Georges Terrace in the city’s CBD (Central Business District).

-There are a few interesting museums in Perth and I find the Shipwrecks Museum to be one of the most fascinating.
+There are a few interesting museums in this part of the country.
+I find a visit to the Shipwrecks Museum to be one of the best things to do in Perth.

 This space is considered to be the foremost maritime archaeology museum in the Southern Hemisphere, housing hundreds of relics from ships wrecked along the state’s coastline.